-- Child attributes @serviceId and @serviceStatus under the element UserServiceDescription; - Child elements ContentAdvisoryRating and OtherRatings under the element UserServiceDescription; - Child element Channel and its child attributes @serviceGenre, @serviceIcon, and child element ServiceDescription and its child attributes @serviceDescrText, @serviceDescrLang under the element UserServiceDescription; - Child element MPUComponent and its child attributes @mmtPackageId and @nextMMTPackageId, @contendIdSchemdIdUri, @contentIdvalue, @nextContentIdSchemeIdUri and @nextContentIdValue under the element UserServiceDescription; - Child element ROUTEComponent and its child attributes @stsiduri, @apduri @stsiddestinationipAddress, @stsiddestinationudpPort, @stsidsourceipAddress, @stsidmajorProtocolVersion, @stsidminorProtocolVersion under the element UserServiceDescription, as service signaling data to support the delivery of locally-cached service content via ROUTE protocol; - Child element BroadbandComponent and its child attribute @fullMPDUri under the element UserServiceDescription; and - Child element ComponentInfo and its child attributes @componentType, @componentRole, @componentProtectedFlag, @componentId, @componentName under the element UserServiceDescription.
+- Child attributes @serviceId and @serviceStatus under the element UserServiceDescription; - Child elements ContentAdvisoryRating and OtherRatings under the element UserServiceDescription; - Child element Channel and its child attributes @serviceGenre, @serviceIcon, and child element ServiceDescription and its child attributes @serviceDescrText, @serviceDescrLang under the element UserServiceDescription; - Child element MPUComponent and its child attributes @mmtPackageId and @nextMMTPackageId, @contentIdSchemdIdUri, @contentIdvalue, @nextContentIdSchemeIdUri and @nextContentIdValue under the element UserServiceDescription; - Child element ROUTEComponent and its child attributes @stsiduri, @apduri @stsiddestinationipAddress, @stsiddestinationudpPort, @stsiddestinationudpPort, @stsiddestinationudpPort, @stsiddess, @stsiddestinationudpPort under the element UserServiceDescription, as Service signaling data to support the delivery of locally-cached Service content via ROUTE protocol;

+- Child element BroadbandComponent, its child attribute @fullMPDUri, and its child element BroadbandComponentInfo under the element UserServiceDescription; and - Child element ComponentInfo and its child attributes @componentType, @componentRole, @componentProtectedFlag, @componentId, @componentName under the element UserServiceDescription.

-It is recommended that the same information should not be repeated in the MMTP USBD when it is carried in the service announcement.
+It is recommended that the same information should not be repeated in the MMTP USBD when it is carried in the Service announcement.
 In this case information in Service Announcement should take precedence.

 A large number of the attributes and elements in the MBMS USBD fragment are optional and not relevant to ATSC 3.0.
-Table 7.6 shows the elements and attributes that would be used in practice for ATSC 3.0 service delivery.
+Table 7.6 shows the elements and attributes that would be used in practice for ATSC 3.0 Service delivery.